 Give to charity (e.g. see EU Guidelines)

-4.11 Measure the amount of produce that is wasted and specify the major causes of the waste
+4.11 Measure losses and waste

 (Retail) Companies in the food chain that are aware of the volume of their food loss and waste and that understand the causes of food food loss and waste and have the means to measure the waste should have a greater capacity to reduce food losses and waste than companies that do not make this effort.
 This implies that companies acknowledge there isa problem, measure the losses, identify hotspots and manage the food losses through targeted interventions.